 ENGLEWOOD, Colo. -- Just three weeks ago, the Broncos went into M&T Bank Stadium and left with a 34-17 victory against the Baltimore Ravens.

-"We edged out a really good Baltimore Ravens team today," linebacker
+"We edged out a really good Baltimore Ravens team today," linebacker Von Miller said at the time.
+"We might see them again in the playoffs."

 Miller was a fortune-teller, as Baltimore's victory against the Indianapolis Colts Sunday set up a rematch with the Broncos in the Divisional Round of the AFC playoffs.